Coach Dean

 What type of races can Coach Dean help me prepare for?+

 Coach Dean can build training plans for 5Ks all the way up to ultramarathons, including half marathons, full marathons, and trail races.
-If you're training for a triathlon, he focuses on the run leg — your running program will be dialed in, but for swim and bike you'd want dedicated coaching alongside.
 Not sure what distance is right for you?
 Tell Coach Dean where you're at and he'll help you figure it out.

-Do I need a GPS watch or Strava to use Coach Dean?+
+Do I need Strava or a GPS watch?+

 Does Coach Dean build me a training plan?+

-Yes, if you need one — Coach Dean will build a plan from scratch based on your goal, current fitness, and schedule.
-But plan generation is a starting point, not the product.
-The real value is what happens after every run: coaching notes, load tracking, and real-time adjustments as your training evolves.
-If you already follow Runna or TrainingPeaks, Coach Dean works alongside it and you skip the plan setup entirely.
+Yes, from scratch, based on your goal, current fitness, and schedule.
+But the plan is a starting point, not the product.
+The real value is what happens after every run.

 How much does Coach Dean cost?+

-It's free for the first 7 days — cancel with no penalties.
-After that, $10/mo on an annual plan or $20/mo month-to-month.
+It's free for the first 7 days.
+Cancel with no penalties.
+After that, $15/mo.

 What training philosophy does Coach Dean follow?+